KarlSchreiner/Rogue-Pong/README.md

   - need to present next AI opponent's stats as well as rewards
   - send 3 random upgrades which the user can potentially buy this round
 - Improve AI tracking to prevent jittering
+- paddle moves slowly up and down when it cannot be mapped to a second ball
+- change component name to have .component

 ## powerup ideas